 where xxxxxx varies depending on subcategories.
+(See 3.5.9 for details.)
 In a computer program, the three main categories of unified rain type can be obtained easily from typePrecip.
 Let Rtype be the integer variable for the main category, for example, then the main category can be obtained by one of the following codes:

-Rtype = typePrecip / 10000000 (in Fortran),

-Rtype = typePrecip / 10000000; (in C)
+Rtype = typePrecip / 10000000 (in Fortran), Rtype = typePrecip / 10000000; (in C)